sbu-test-lab/ocov4j/README.md

 # OCov4J: Object Coverage Metrics for Java
-**OCov4J** is a prototype tool that measures test code coverage based on the **object code coverage or OCov** concept. *OCov* is a set of new test coverage metrics that specifically address object-oriented programming concepts.
+**OCov4J** is a prototype tool that measures test code coverage based on the **"object code coverage or OCov concept"** . *OCov* is a set of new test coverage metrics that specifically address object-oriented programming concepts.
 It considers issues related to object-oriented features such as inheritance, polymorphism, and dynamic binding, in addition to traditional procedural programming concerns.

 **OCov4J** instruments your Java application code by running your tests (with JUnit or other tools) and calculates object coverage metrics for your test suites.